Śrāddha: Rituals

 After death, the family performs the final rituals and holam.
 These rites are a reflection of a person's life.
 They may also include Santhi-homam and Agni-homam.
 After the Santhi-homam, the body is sprinkled with holy water to cleanse it.
 Other rituals include offering food and applying herbs to the body.
 The Havan is performed in order to appease the God of Fire, Agni.
 During the homam, verses are recited while the performer asks the god to forgive the deceased's mistakes and sins.

-Regional variations

-Ritual details differ across regions and communities: